Amid COVID testing chaos, UK says: We're trying to fix it

 “If that sounds a long way out - if we roughly quadruple the testing capacity that we’re currently planning, not 500,000 a day, but 2 million a day, you would be able to test everyone in the population once a month,” Hunt said.

-Reporting by Hannah McKay in Southend and Guy Faulconbridge in London; writing by Kate Holton, editing by Estelle Shirbon
+Reporting by Hannah McKay in Southend, Guy Faulconbridge in London, Christian Lowe in Paris and Maria Sheahan in Berlin; writing by Kate Holton, editing by Estelle Shirbon and Jon Boyle

 Our Standards: The Thomson Reuters Trust Principles.